Review into mental health services at Polmont YOI published

 Date: 21st June 2019

-Category: Children in conflict with the law, Right to life, survival and development
+Category: Child justice system, Right to life, survival and development

 A review ordered following the deaths of two young people in custody has called for a stronger suicide and self-harm strategy to be developed.